pbxx/mcprism/README.md

   Turns public Minecraft Bedrock servers into LAN games on your network, no DNS changes required!
 The easiest way to join online servers on consoles without IP.
 </p>
 <p align="center">
-  Usage requires a PC or Mac in order to act as a proxy between your console(s) on your LAN, and the bedrock server on the internet.
+  Usage requires a PC or Mac to run MCPrism.
+It will act as a proxy between the console(s) on your LAN and the bedrock server on the internet.
 </p>
 <p align="center">
-  Once MCPrism is running, the active server will become visible in the "Friends" tab, on your console's Minecraft.
+  Once MCPrism is running, the active server will become visible in the "Friends" tab, on your console's Minecraft app.
 </p>
 <p align="center">
   <img src="https://assets.pbxdesign.xyz/mcp-onxbox.gif">